 Conserving a Flathead Valley Ecological and Community Treasure

-We have a rare opportunity to conserve almost 400 acres of rich farmland with an exceptional 45 acre pothole wetland that is part of an ecologically important area for birds and wildlife in the West Valley just northwest of Kalispell.
-But, we need your help to make it happen!
+Because of tremendous community support, we have now permanently conserved the West Valley Wetlands – almost 400 acres of rich farmland with an exceptional 45 acre pothole wetland that is part of an ecologically important area for birds and wildlife in the West Valley just northwest of Kalispell.
+We are truly in awe and full of gratitude to see this important conservation project come to fruition.

 The West Valley includes a complex of wetlands in agricultural fields that support some of the highest numbers and diversity of wetland birds in the Flathead Valley.
 This includes the only known staging area for sandhill cranes in the Flathead Valley where hundreds of these magnificent birds can be viewed during their annual migration.

-For more information about this incredible conservation opportunity and to learn how you can help, click here.
+For more information about this incredible community conservation project, click here.

 “The pothole wetland and surrounding agricultural land of this 400 acre project is critical for tens of thousands of migratory waterfowl, twenty species of shorebirds, and is part of a vital staging area for hundreds of sandhill cranes.”